Novartis/JAEGER/TRAINING.md

-The training process is split into two phases: model pre-training and and model fine-tuning.
+The training process is split into two phases: model pre-training and model fine-tuning.
 In pre-training, the Gaussian prior on the latent representations is disabled.
 During fine-tuning the Gaussian prior is turned back on.
 Pre-training and fine-tuning are each run over 36 epochs.
 The script will run both phases consecutively.